Change Address On Driving Licence: DVLA Update Steps And Proof

 What To Do First When You Change Your Address?

-The Ultimate Moving Checklist for Drivers:
+The Ultimate Moving Checklist For Drivers:

 - Parking Permits: Apply for your new resident parking zone immediately.
+Most London boroughs have a 2 to 4 week processing time, and parking fines start from day one.

 Who Needs To Be Notified When You Change Address In The UK?